tybottorff/bottorffdocs/notes/literature_notes.md

  - TCRs have constant domains (anchor to cell membrane) and variable domains (interact with pMHC)
  - CDRs come from hypervariable regions of V domains
  - CDR1/2 interact mostly with MHC
+# Structure of a fully assembled γδ T cell antigen receptor
+ - γδ TCRs recognize more diverse ligands, though both γδ and αβ TCRs share CD3 (Ab targeting CD3 used to bind complex to image)
 # Successful treatment of arthritis induced by checkpoint inhibitors with tocilizumab: a case series
  - irAEs are inflammatory side effects from ICIs
  - ICI-induced inflammatory arthritis has been reported